 The Hexis rated at 30Ω and 120dB SPL.
 On lower powered devices such as smartphones, the tuning on the Hex compensates for the lack of bass some phones seem to deliver these days.

 The Hex doesn’t perform well high gain either.
 The bass will get quite uncontrolled and bleeds all over the mids.
-The sound is a lot less boomy outdoor when environment noise comes through and compensate for the tuning.
+The sound is a lot less boomy outdoor when environmental noise comes through and compensates for the tuning.